-	If you have time after time consider taking a road trip to the country Liechtenstein, which is only 2.5 hours away from Lichtenstein Castle.
-Liechtenstein is one of the smallest & wealthiest country in the world and worth the trip.
+If you have time after consider taking a road trip to the country Liechtenstein, which is only 2.5 hours away from Lichtenstein Castle.
+Liechtenstein is one of the smallest & wealthiest countries in the world and worth the trip.
 Here are some of the best Liechstein attractions to visit.

 Where to Stay Near Lichtenstein Castle

 While you may not need a whole day to visit and tour the castle, there is a whole day’s worth of activities in the surrounding area including hiking and a ropes course if you’re feeling adventurous.
 You may want to start your day right in town to get an early sunrise view of the castle while on a hike.

 There are two hotels located right in Honau that cost under $150 a night depending on availability.

 - Akzent Hotel Restaurant Forellenhof Rössle | Check Rates On Hotels.com | Read Trip Advisor Reviews